mobile marketing strategy

 What is mobile marketing

 Also, in 2007, advertisers spent $61 million on mobile ads – 0.04% of the $148.99 billion global advertising spend.
-Now, at the end of 2023, global mobile ad spending has been estimated at around $360.334 billion – 57.48% of the $601.87 billion global ad spending.
+Now, the global mobile ad spending has been estimated at around $360.334 billion – 57.48% of the $601.87 billion global ad spending.

-What Does Mobile Advertising Consist Of?
+What Does Mobile Marketing Consist Of?

 What does mobile advertising consist of

 Unlike years before, mobile marketing has moved more towards web and display mobile advertising.
 Reaching out to your target has never been easier; today, there are plenty of dedicated ad network services, tracking solutions, and formats to deliver your ad.
+There are even ad network services that specifically target smartphones.

 Now, mobile advertising is mainly based on several technologies and types of data, such as: